What is brand differentiation?

 - Company logo: A well-designed company logo is one of the first impressions your business will make.
 Invest the time to get this right.
 Your logo should be easily recognizable, versatile, and timeless.
 But, most importantly, it must embody your brand.

 - Fonts: Fonts impact people psychologically.
 Any differentiation strategy should include choosing fonts that send the right message about your unique brand.
-Select fonts that are easy-to-read that communicate something about your business’s identity, which are visually distinct from your competition.
+Select easy-to-read fonts that communicate something about your business’s identity, and are visually distinct from your competition.

 - Colors: According to a study examining the effect of color on sales, 92.6% of people surveyed by the CCI: Institute for Color Research said that color was the most important factor when purchasing products.
 So, be sure to choose brand colors that are both on-brand and help you visually stand out from your competition.
 These colors should be consistent between your logo, marketing materials, and your business website design.

 So, whether you’re starting a new business or have already started one, take the time to sit down and figure out your brand identity.

-This step is always important, but it’s essential if you’re just getting started and writing your business plan.
-Your brand identity will influence your marketing and sales plan and, ultimately, your business’s success or failure.
+This step is always important, but it’s essential if you’re just starting and writing your business plan.
+Your brand identity will influence your marketing and sales plan and your business’s success or failure.

 Company spotlight: Airbnb

 Airbnb underwent a much-talked-about visual rebrand in 2014.

-Airbnb changed its logo, fonts, and color palette to send a message of inclusion.
+Airbnb changed its logo, fonts, and color palette to convey inclusion.

 The new Airbnb logo (the “Belo”) combines four principles—people, places, love, and Airbnb—represented by a simple, stylized “A” shape.

-And, to underline their brand message of warmth and inclusion, Airbnb chose a pink-red colorway.
+And to underline its brand message of warmth and inclusion, Airbnb chose a pink-red colorway.
 This palette conveys a sense of love and nurturing – a unique brand position in the travel industry.

 3. Unique products or services

-When a person is faced with a shelf of products or similar services, what motivates their decision to choose one product or service over another?
+When faced with a shelf of products or similar services, what motivates a person to choose one product or service over another?

 The answer: product differentiation.